List of Violetta episodes

 The following is a list of episodes of the Disney Channel original series, Violetta.
-As seen in the episode titles, almost all of them end with "una canción", meaning "a song" in Spanish.
-On Thursday and Friday January 22 and 23 on Disney Channel Latin America premieres a special with R5.
+As seen in the episode titles, almost all of them end with "una canción", meaning "a song" in Spanish, this series was made up by fans as the episodes had no official titles aside from Capítulo X (Chapter X).
+On Thursday and Friday 22 and 23 January on Disney Channel Latin America premieres a special with R5.
 These two episodes were filmed in October 2014 because Ross Lynch and his brothers were in a tour for Argentina.

-The series was released on May 14, 2012, and ended on February 6, 2015.
+The series was released on 14 May 2012, and ended on 6 February 2015.
 During the course of the series, 240 episodes of Violetta aired over three seasons.